Skip to main content

 };

-In the above example, even though the Fibonacci component is not being shown, loading the main page of the application still takes a lot of time.
-To fix this, we need to tell React to lazy-load the component in question.
-React provides a few helpers such as the Suspense component (for displaying a placeholder while the component is being loaded) and the lazy() method which load component lazily:
+The Fibonacci component isn’t visible, but loading the main page still takes ages.
+To fix this, tell React to lazy-load it.
+React gives you the Suspense component (for showing a placeholder while the component loads) and the lazy() method:

 import React, { Suspense, useState, lazy } from 'react';